xKev1n/akr_project/README.md

 # akr_project
-Project for cryptography key exchange and certifying to Cryptography
+A project for cryptographic key exchange and crpytographic certification